 What should we know about Jewel?
 What is her personal goal?

-My first book Silvie’s Life: Biography of a Baby Girl describes the beauty, joy, and real risks of new motherhood.
+My first book Silvie’s Life describes the beauty, joy, and real risks of new motherhood.
 Jewel’s journeys here take place before and since that life-altering experience.
-Jewel’s goal is to stay strong and in motion, more cautious and more fearless.
+Jewel’s goal is to stay strong, stay in motion, more cautious and more fearless.